top of page

 Avulsions and amputations

-The separated tissue may be able to be reattached to the finger.
+The separated tissue may be reattached to the finger.
 Always retrieve the amputated body part (if possible).
 Cover the amputated body part, keep it damp, and place the part near ice to cool.
 Do not place the body part in direct contact with ice in order to prevent freezing.

 Subungal Hematoma